 - Automatic page turners, book holders and adapted pencil grips

-- Ramps and grab bars
+- Ramps and grab rails

 - Specialised handles and grips to help with eating and reaching

 Talk to your OT (occupational therapist) or physio about what help you need - they may well be able to come up with a solution.
 If you haven’t got an OT or physio, ask your GP to make a referral for you.
 Depending on the item(s) you need, your OT or physio should be able to guide you as to whether it’s something that could be funded either by Health or the Local Authority.